Who are we?

 The Biology Division of the Council on Undergraduate Research provides networking opportunities, activities, and resources to assist biology administrators, faculty members, students, practitioners, mentors, and others in advancing undergraduate research.

-The Biology Division of the Council on Undergraduate Research supports research in our discipline.
-To support these activities, we provide networking opportunities, activities, and resources for faculty, students, and others.
-Some of our active resources are provided below:
+The Biology Division of the Council on Undergraduate Research supports research in the biology discipline.
+To support these activities, the division provides networking opportunities, activities, and resources for faculty, students, and others.
+Some of the active resources are provided below:

 - Biology Mentor Awards